tikohlst/nextStudents/README.md

 ## License

-nextDoor is licensed under the MIT license.
+nextStudents is licensed under the MIT license.
 See [LICENSE-file](./LICENSE) for details.

 ## Copyright